-Our work under this second strategic priority area centres around delivering better regulation by taking proactive, risk-based action - and making decisions to act that are informed by the best available data insights, and credible intelligence.
+Our work under this second strategic priority centres around delivering better regulation by taking proactive, risk-based action - and making decisions to act that are informed by the best available data insights and credible intelligence.
+This helps to drive trust and confidence in the sector by making sure that poor behaviour is deterred and addressed and we are targeting those areas the public rightly expect us to.